-Pam has two daughters, Jessica and Katie, both who are married, and three grandchildren.
+Pam has two daughters, Jessica and Katie, both who are married, and five grandchildren.
 Her family are all big football fans, having Pick’Em leagues for both college and pro teams, which result in “highly coveted” trophies at the end of each season.
 When not cheering on Game Day, Pam may be reading one of the many books on her nightstand, including The Wisdom of the Desert by Thomas Merton or Curiosity and the Twelve Rules for Life by F.H.
 Buckley.

 Steve Rose, Property Manager

 Steve is originally from Ohio, but has lived in North Carolina for most of his life.
 He received a BA in English Education from UNC-Chapel Hill.
 Following a brief career in public education, he spent a number of years working in supply chain and contract management in various industries.
 Steve has served Greystone in this role since 2015, while also working as a musician in a variety of capacities and sharing his gifts with Greystone through many ministry opportunities.
 Steve and his wife Angela have been members of Greystone since 2003, and both have served on numerous teams and supported diverse ministries, including music, missions and youth.
 To them, Greystone has always been a welcoming place.
 They have five children and seven grandchildren.